snowflakedb/SnowAlert/docs/src/pages/manage.rst

 Managing Alerts
 ***************

 SnowAlert Rules are a set of views defined in your Snowflake account that manage the lifecycle of Alerts.
 Query Rules create alerts and Suppression Rules automatically handle alerts.
-The Docker containers published under `snowsec/snowalert` use run these rules to create alerts.
+The containers published `on DockerHub`_ use these rules to create alerts.
 Since these rules are Snowflake views, they can be managed using snowsql command line client or your Snowflake Web UI.

-We are also actively working on a `snowsec/snowalert-webui` service container which will help you manage your rules in SnowAlert.
+We are also actively working on a ``snowsec/snowalert-webui`` service container which will help you manage your rules in SnowAlert.

 Query Rules
 ===========